 Do not train the obliques with low repetitions.

 As a matter of fact, some people are so genetically gifted that their sides grow from little oblique work.
 In this case, oblique work should be completely taken out.

-What Body Yype Are You, Click Here To Take The Test!
+What Body Type Are You?
+Take The Test!

 For a smaller waist, try training the TVA muscle as well.

 To train it, all you have to do is suck your stomach in.
 I'm serious; believe it or not, that is the purpose of that muscle.
 So by exhaling all of the air out of your lungs and bringing the navel as close as possible to your spine you will be training the TVA and thus creating the appearance of a smaller waist.

 |Watch The Video

 Because of the nature of this muscle, it can be trained every day at any time.
 Three sets of 30-second contractions should get you started.